Chloe1123/Credit-Card-Default-Analysis-/README.md

 ### 📌 Task 3 - Logistic Regression Credit Scorecard:

-This part presents a Credit Scorecard based on Logistic Regressionthat assesses the risk of each loan applicant through a discriminant indicator.
+This part presents a Credit Scorecard based on Logistic Regression that assesses the risk of each loan applicant through a discriminant indicator.
 This model is a vital instrument for loan institutions, offering them to rate and discern the reliability of customers in various loaning environments.

 **Multicollinearity Test**